Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2040/XIAO-RP2040-with-NuttX-RTOS.md

 ## Tools Setup

-The first step to get started with NuttX is to install a series of required tools, a toolchain for the architecture you will be working with and, finally, download NuttX source code itself.The Nuttx provides a [guide](https://nuttx.apache.org/docs/latest/quickstart/install.html) to different platforms.
+The first step to get started with NuttX is to install a series of required tools, a toolchain for the architecture you will be working with and, finally, download NuttX source code itself.
+The Nuttx provides a [guide](https://nuttx.apache.org/docs/latest/quickstart/install.html) to different platforms.

 After installing and setting up the environment, follow these steps: